Priscilla nears major hurricane status as new tropical storm forms in the Atlantic

 MIAMI (AP) — Hurricane Priscilla neared Category 3 status on Tuesday in the Pacific as a new tropical storm formed in the Atlantic, the U.S. National Hurricane Center said.

-Just off the west coast of Mexico, Priscilla was spinning with maximum sustained winds around 110 mph (175 kph) and moving northwest at 10 mph (16 kph).
-It was centered about 290 miles (465 kilometers) west of Cabo Corrientes, Mexico, and about 215 miles (345 kilometers) south of the southern tip of Baja California, forecasters said.
+Just off the west coast of Mexico, Priscilla was spinning with maximum sustained winds around 110 mph (175 kph) and moving west-northwest at 10 mph (16 kph).
+It was centered about 320 miles (515 kilometers) west of Cabo Corrientes, Mexico, and about 210 miles (340 kilometers) south-southwest of the southern tip of Baja California, forecasters said.

 Forecasters said Jerry was expected to strengthen into a hurricane in the coming days.
 Swells from Jerry were expected to reach the Leeward Islands on Thursday.